Austin2000-bit/Austin2000-bit/README.md

 ### ✍️ Daily Dev Quote
 <!--DAILY_QUOTE-->
-Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+Experience is the name everyone gives to their mistakes.
 <!--/DAILY_QUOTE-->

 <!--LAST_UPDATED-->
-Updated on: 2025-11-23 02:20:13 UTC
+Updated on: 2025-11-24 02:08:23 UTC
 <!--/LAST_UPDATED-->

 ---